Up to 50% off sofas & mattresses — limited‑time deals.

 • Why choose these models

-• Well-engineered conversion systems that feel consistent in daily use
+• Consistent sleeper mechanisms that feel solid in daily use

-• Clear seat-depth options, from upright to deep-lounge
+• Clear seat-depth differences, from upright to deep lounge

 • Alternatives to consider

-• American Leather Comfort Sleeper: for broad customization and a more mattress-forward guest feel
+• American Leather Comfort Sleeper: broader customization and a more mattress-forward guest feel

-• Room & Board sleeper sofas: for streamlined contemporary styling and a wide upholstery program
+• Room & Board sleeper sofas: cleaner contemporary styling and a wide upholstery program

-• West Elm sleeper sofas: for trend-forward looks at more accessible price points
+• West Elm sleeper sofas: trend-driven looks at lower entry prices

 Pro Tips for Luonto Sofa

-• Measure sofa width and the full open depth you can spare when the bed is deployed.
+• Measure sofa width and the full open depth you can spare when the bed is out.

-• Keep a clear “conversion lane” so rugs and side tables don’t block the pull/flip path.
+• Keep a clear conversion lane so rugs and side tables do not block the pull or flip path.

-• If you slouch in deep seats, plan on a small lumbar pillow from day one.
+• If you tend to slouch in deep seats, plan on a small lumbar pillow from day one.

 • For sectionals, choose chaise side based on room flow before delivery day.

-• Store linens in the chaise storage (if included) so guest setup stays simple.
+• Store linens in the chaise compartment, if included, to make guest setup faster.

-• Protect the main sit zone with a washable throw if your home is hard on fabric.
+• Protect the main sit zone with a washable throw if your home is rough on fabric.

-• Vacuum seams and mechanism gaps regularly; crumbs collect fast.
+• Vacuum seams and mechanism gaps regularly; crumbs build up quickly.

-• Practice the conversion once so the first guest night isn’t your learning curve.
+• Practice the conversion once before the first guest night.

 FAQs